OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 **INTERFACES FOR CLOUD CONSUMERS**

-- :ref:`De-facto standard cloud APIs <introc>`
+- :ref:`De-facto standard cloud APIs <introc>` with compatibility with cloud ecosystem tools

-- Simple, clean, intuitive Portals for cloud consumers and VDC admins
+- :ref:`Simple, clean, intuitive Portals for cloud consumers <cloud_view>` to allow non-IT end users to easily create, deploy and manage compute, storage and network resources

 **CLOUD CONSUMPTION**

-- Automatic installation and configuration of application environments and their secure sharing with other cloud users
+- :ref:`Automatic installation and configuration of application environments <context_overview>`

-- Automatic execution and scaling of multi-tiered (multi-VM)applications and their provision from a catalog and self-service portal
+- :ref:`Automatic execution of multi-tiered (multi-VM) applications <oneapps_overview>` and their provision from a catalog and self-service portal

-- Gain insight cloud applications so their status and metrics can be easily queried through OpenNebula interfaces and used in auto-scaling rules
+- :ref:`Gain insight cloud applications <onegate_overview>` so their status and metrics can be easily queried through OpenNebula interfaces and used in auto-scaling rules

-- Powerful and flexible contextualization system

 **ON-DEMAND PROVISION OF VIRTUAL DATA CENTERS**

-- A VDC is a fully-isolated virtual infrastructure environment where a Group of users, optionally under the control of the VDC admin, can create and manage compute and storage capacity
+- A :ref:`VDC <manage_vdcs>` is a fully-isolated virtual infrastructure environment where a Group of users, optionally under the control of the VDC admin, can create and manage compute and storage capacity

-- Sunstone views for new groups can be dynamically defined without the need of modifying the Sunstone configuration files
+- :ref:`Sunstone view for new group admin group_admin_view>` can be defined without the need of modifying the Sunstone configuration files

 **VIRTUAL MACHINE MANAGEMENT**